Homegear/HomegearLib.NET/README.md

 									"secret",
 									true			//Enable certificate verification
 								);

-//You can create the certificate file with: openssl pkcs12 -export -inkey YourPrivateKey.key -in YourCA.pem -in YourPublicCert.pem -out MyCertificate.pfx
-SSLServerInfo sslServerInfo = new SSLServerInfo
-								(
-									"MyCertificate.pfx",	//Path to the certificate the callback server
-															//will use.
-									"secret",				//Certificate password
-									"localUser",			//The username Homegear needs to use to connect
-															//to our callback server
-									"localSecret"			//The password Homegear needs to use to connect
-															//to our callback server
-								);
-RPCController rpc = new RPCController("homegear", 2003, "MyComputer", "0.0.0.0", 9876, sslClientInfo, sslServerInfo);
+RPCController rpc = new RPCController("homegear", 2003, sslClientInfo);
 ```

 Now we can instantiate a new Homegear object.
 Upon creation the Homegear object will connect to Homegear.
-The second parameter defines, whether the library starts the event server or not.
-When set to "true" the event server is started and you will receive device state changes from Homegear immediately.
-As this is not always needed - i. e. when you only want to set values - it can be disabled by specifying "false" here.
+The second parameter defines, whether the library should receive notifications from Homegear.
+When set to "true" you will receive device state changes from Homegear immediately.
+As this is not always needed - i. e. when you only want to set values - it can be disabled by specifying "false" here to reduce the load on the Homegear system and the network load.

 ```
 Homegear homegear = new Homegear(rpc, true);
 ```

 The Homegear object automatically handles the connection to Homegear.
 It will reconnect automatically, when the connection is disrupted and also automatically tries to find all changes during the down time.
 There are no connection errors thrown.
-To still be able to find out, when there is no connection, there are five events:
+To still be able to find out, when there is no connection, there are three events:

 Event | Description
 --- | ---
-**RPCController.ClientConnected** | Raised, when the Homegear object managed to successfully connect to Homegear.
+**RPCController.Connected** | Raised, when the Homegear object managed to successfully connect to Homegear.
 Important: The event is also raised, when user authentication is not successful!
-**RPCController.ClientDisconnected** | Raised, when the connection to Homegear is closed.
+**RPCController.Disconnected** | Raised, when the connection to Homegear is closed.
-**RPCController.ServerConnected** | Raised, when there is a successful incoming connection from Homegear to the library's callback event server.
-**RPCController.ServerDisconnected** | Raised, when the incoming connection to our event server is closed.
 **Homegear.ConnectError** | Raised on all errors during the connection procedure.

 "**Homegear.ConnectError**" is the most important.
 Here's an example implementation of an event handler: